 With each thoracic limb, there are 31 bones connected.
 From the shoulder joint, these are the scapula, clavicle, and omoplate, into the humerus, radius, and ulna.
 From here there are another seven bones that make up the paw, or carpus.

 This includes the scaphoid, capitate, pisiform, trapezoid, trapezium, and the hamate.
 And this is just in puss’ arms; his legs are just as amazing.

 So how many bones are in a cat’s leg?
 How about 29.
 Going from his ‘hips’ down there is the coccyx, then femur and patella or kneecap, tibia and fibula, just like us.
 Then you get to the ‘foot’, or his paw, there are seven tarsal bones in his ankle, and of course another round of metacarpus and phalanges.
 Now that’s a lot of bones to make a song about.

 What’s that all mean?
 Well, it means they’re capable of immense flexibility and agility.
 This means that they can make huge leaps, often multiple times higher than their body length.
 It also gives them superior abilities to land smoothly, without jarring joints or causing injury to themselves.

 Rounding out the cat skeleton is the paw bones.
 There are five metacarpus bones and fourteen phalanges at the paw’s front.
 These are some of the smallest bones in a cat’s skeleton, yet they give our cat their dexterity and defenses.

 When cats are declawed, they cut this bone from the paw.
-If you’d like more detailed information on declawing, we have a great article here.
+If you’d like more detailed information on declawing a cat, we have a great article linked.